This article was updated on August 7th, 2021.

 One of the biggest complaints we hear from our clients is that it’s hard to see (or prove) the value of digital marketing strategy.
-It uses up a lot of time and resources, and significant budget if you’re a small business testing your first ad campaigns.
+It uses up a lot of time and resources, and it’s hard to justify putting any budget into it – especially for small businesses.
 Isn’t having a user-friendly website with your story and offerings enough?
 Do you really need to invest in digital marketing?

 That would be an emphatic “yes”!
-We’ll give you 12 great reasons why.
+We’ll give you 12 great reasons why it’s essential for business growth.

 - Why invest in digital marketing strategy?